nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Delete a recipe : `delete RECIPE_NUMBER`
-Deletes the recipe at the specified *task number* from the recipe book.
+This command deletes the recipe at the specified *task number* from your recipe book.

 Format: `delete RECIPE_NUMBER`